 Q: How would you describe your job to someone who doesn’t know what a QA software engineer is?

-We “break” things, and that means we test our products or systems to their limit to ensure that what we put out is good enough to deliver to the end user.
+We “break” things.
+In other words, we test our products or systems to their limit to ensure that they’re good enough to deliver.
 Another way QA engineers can describe themselves: “bug catchers” who test systems and find bugs.
-It’s our job to identify bugs and verify if those bugs are truly gone after developers do the fixing. — Haikal
+We are responsible for identifying bugs and ensuring that developers have successfully fixed them. — Haikal

 QA in software engineering is the process of finding defects or bugs in software applications.
 We test systems by providing input, verifying the output, and comparing actual results. — Alif

 I would describe it as reflecting a good system or application by ensuring it works as planned, without hassle or blockers.
 Being a QA engineer is to be meticulous and focus on breaking the system (though it can be tedious at times).
-We are the gatekeepers between developers and stakeholders who assure quality is delivered and expectations are met. — Adib
+We keep watch between developers and stakeholders, ensuring the delivery of quality and meeting expectations. — Adib

-A QA engineer is someone who makes sure the user is satisfied and will want to use a particular system or app again.
+A QA engineer ensures user satisfaction and encourages repeat usage of a system or app.
 In other words, a QA team is responsible for whether a product retains or lacks quality.
 Every developed system has its flaws.
 It is our job to identify them and bring them up to the team so they can proceed with making improvements. — Azuren

 Q: What do you find enjoyable about quality assurance?